 The IMP provides a statement of Ngāi Tahu issues, objectives and policies for natural resource and environmental management.
 The IMP includes a chapter on the management of water which addresses the rights and values of Ngāi Tahu hapū within Christchurch associated with water, the management of activities that affect water and the cultural impact of those activities.
-The IMP also includes as a key policy that local authorities are required to initiate and develop processes for implementing the Mahaanui IMP in council planning and decision-making.
+The IMP also includes as a key policy that local authorities are required to initiate and develop a memorandum of understanding regarding the implementation of the Mahaanui IMP in council planning and decision-making.
 The IMP also references and is consistent with the Te Rūnanga o Ngāi Tahu Freshwater Policy Statement as a key part of the water management policy framework.